Year 6

 In our SPAG (spelling, punctuation and grammar) lessons, we will:

-· To understand active and passive voice.
+To revisit the active and passive voice

 Maths